KaidenCoder/ReactAlbums/README.md

 ## My process

-First, I had two to parse the API using the fetch function.
-And then, the data are presented visually using JSX and npm libraries on the front end.
+First, I used the Fetch API method to display the data on the front end.
+Then I used Bootstrap and Vanilla CSS to style the data.

 ### Built with